jhipster/generator-jhipster/generators/server/templates/_README.md

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in `package.json`.
 You can also run `npm update` and `npm install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `npm update -h`.

+The `npm run` command will list all of the scripts available to run for this project.

 For example, to add [Leaflet][] library as a runtime dependency of your application, you would run following command: